 module Decidim::MyModule::Engine < ::Rails::Engine # ... initializer "decidim.my_module.content_blocks" do Decidim.content_blocks.register(:homepage, :my_content_block) do |content_block| # ... end end # ... end

-Currently content blocks are only used in the homepage.
-You can manage them in the admin area, under Settings → Homepage. you need to be an organization admin in order to enter this section.
+:homepage scope can be seen in the admin area, under Settings -> Homepage.
+You need to be an organization admin in order to enter this section.

 You can check the code we use in the homepage to render them, or use something like this: